 The road to flawless, beautiful skin starts with a great basic skincare routine but doesn’t end there.
-To keep it going, we need to develop some good skincare habits.
+To keep it going, we need to break our bad skincare habits and develop some good skincare habits.

 Ideally, these are habits to develop in your 20s but it’s never too late.

 I’m certainly not in my 20s anymore but when I started doing these little things I saw a noticeable change in my skin and others noticed too!
 Isn’t that lovely?
 So let’s get right to it.

 Good skincare habit number 1: wash your face

 The most basic habit we need to develop is to cleanse our face every night.

 Imagine how much dirt, oil, dead skin, pollutants, germs, bacteria, viruses (shall I go on?) accumulate on your face throughout the day.
 And imagine letting them sit on your face while you sleep.
 Yikes!

 This also means no more sleeping with make-up on, no matter how tired we are.
 This single bad habit is the cause of many skin problems like acne and premature aging.

 I wash my face in the morning too but there’s an ongoing debate about whether or not this is necessary so it’s totally up to you.
 If you wake up feeling gross and greasy, cleanse.
 If you feel fine, don’t.